 And that is everything I attempt to discuss in my blogs and my novels.
 Why do Republicans hate Democrats?
 Why do Christians hate Muslims?
 I don’t think it’s about politics.
 About religion.
 It’s about those who fear people of like interests enjoying each other’s company despite artificial divides.
 It’s about two people who share an interest.
 Dungeons and Dragons.
 Model Trains.
 Nothing else matters.

-No nation.
-No religion.
-No political party.
-Spend your time with those who enjoy doing the same thing as you.
+Worry less about your nation.
+Concern yourself less with your religion.
+Don’t get hung up on your political party.
+Spend time with those who enjoy doing the same thing as you.
 That is all.
 That is the Libertarian Utopia.

 After the Christmas Truce of 1914 the powers that were forbade it.
 They issued strict orders that it should not occur again.
 The powers that be are your enemy.
 Those who share your interests are your allies.
 It matters nothing nation, religion, political party.

 Those who tell you differently are manipulating you.
 Using you.
 Twisting you to their own ends.
 Be free, my brothers and sisters.
-Be free.
+Become free.